-After a cold, harsh winter and a damp spring, Hoosiers everywhere are jumping for joy when the clouds finally dissipate and the bright sunshine comes shining through.
-Although sunshine nourishes us with healthy vitamin D, it can also have a negative effect, resulting in sunburn and potential sun damage.
+After a cold winter and a somewhat damp spring, Hoosiers everywhere are jumping for joy when the clouds finally dissipate and bright sunshine comes shining through.
+Although sunshine nourishes and energizes us with healthy vitamin D, it can also have a negative effect, resulting in sunburn and potential sun damage.

 For many, soaking up the sun is one of the top activities for summer.
 But if you’ve ever stayed out a little too long and gotten sunburned, you know that it isn’t always all fun in the sun.

 Overexposure to the sun’s ultraviolet (UV) rays may cause painful sunburn, which can also cause permanent skin damage and skin cancer.
-Luckily, there are easy ways to practice sun safety to keep yourself and your family safe.
+Luckily, there are many simple ways to practice sun safety to keep yourself and your family safe.

 Why safety in the sun is important

 What are the true dangers of not being safe in the sun?
 Overexposure to the sun can cause the skin to prematurely age, has been linked to eye conditions such as cataracts and can also impact the body’s immune system.
-Although sunshine has many benefits, it still requires a level of caution as well.
-Here are just a few interesting facts about sun exposure and how it can affect you, your family and friends in the short and long run:
+Although sunshine has many benefits, it still requires a level of caution.
+Here are afew interesting facts from the Skin Cancer Foundation about sun exposure and how it can affect you, your family and friends in the short and long run:

-Skin cancer is the most common cancer in the U.S. About 5.4 million basal and squamous cell skin cancers are diagnosed each year in the U.S.
+Skin cancer is the most common cancer in the U.S. with about 5.4 million basal and squamous cell skin cancers diagnosed annually

 Melanoma, the deadliest form of skin cancer, kills one person every hour